 Clean Air: tackling air pollution in Sheffield

-In April this year, air pollution in Sheffield was more than double the legal limit.
+In April 2019, air pollution in Sheffield was more than double the legal limit.
 Researchers from our Urban Flows Observatory, along with a group of volunteers, have installed more than 250 air pollution monitors in the city.
 The premise of the project is that real-time data generated by the monitors is accessible to the public to encourage us to change our habits, particularly around driving.

 Rohit Chakraborty from Urban Flows, is involved in the project and commented: “Air pollution is not visible, and so our sole aim is to make it visible.
 That is why we have started deploying monitors and therefore we are putting the data into the hands of the people.”